VictorIranzo/SMM_MyFavourites/README.md

 ## ImageCircle
 Use of Xam.Plugins.Forms.ImageCircle for making an image circular: the provided component has been used, found in: https://github.com/jamesmontemagno/ImageCirclePlugin

-eAn Example of use is in the FriendsPage.
+An Example of use is in the FriendsPage.